palasthotel/replace-thumbnail-with-oembed/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 == Changelog ==

+= 1.0.1 =
+* Test release, no changes in plugin code

 = 1.0 =
 * First release